 Check out these stats from Econsultancy’s 2014 Cross-Channel Marketing Report, for instance.
 82% of the 397 companies surveyed agreed that retention was cheaper than acquisition.
 However, in spite of this, 40% of those same companies were more focussed on customer acquisition, compared to just 15% which were more focussed on the more cost-effective practice of retention.

-More recent figures confirm that the costs of retention are still far more favourable than those of acquisition – and, what is more, existing customers generate much more revenue than new ones.
+More recent figures confirm that the costs of customer retention are still far more favourable than those of acquisition – and, what is more, existing customers generate much more revenue than new ones.
 Indeed, Gartner says that “65% of a company’s business comes from existing customers, and it costs five times as much to attract a new customer than to keep an existing one satisfied.”
 Which emphases the need to minimise the churn rate.

 How to Calculate Customer Lifetime Value